louisegillain/Group2-AI-ML/SETUP.md

       pip install -r requirements.txt (Same on Bash and PowerShell)
     Right now at the beginning of the project, the requirements.txt file doesn't exist yet, we will fill it over time
   - When finished with working on code deactivate :
-      deactivate (Same on Bash and PowerShell)
+      deactivate (Same on Bash and PowerShell) or just close the Bash/PowerShell